Paraguay country brief

 Bilateral economic and trade relationship

 Australia's bilateral trade with Paraguay is small, largely reflecting one-off deals rather than ongoing supply arrangements.
 In 2012, two-way merchandise trade totalled A$2.6 million, of which A$2.3 million were Australian exports, consisting mainly of paper and paper products, civil engineering equipment and machine tools for working metal.
 Imports consisted of oil-seeds and hard oleaginous fruits, sugars, molasses and honey, vegetable oils and furniture, mattresses and cushions.

 In December 2009, P&O Maritime Services acquired a 70 per cent stake in the Dos Santos Group Bulk Barging business, a river navigation business based in Asunción.
 P&O's head office is based in Melbourne and the company maintains operations in five Australian ports.

 There may be some openings for investment in the agribusiness sector and for the export of agriculture related and other products and services from Australia.

 Rio Tinto Alcan is developing plans to construct a major aluminium smelter in Paraguay, taking advantage of Paraguay's hydroelectric power facilities.
-The project, which would be the largest investment in Paraguay’s history, is estimated to be worth $US3.5 billion.
-If the project proceeds, construction would commence in 2014.
+The project, which would be the largest investment in Paraguay’s history, is estimated to be worth US$4 billion.
+Construction of the project depends on the outcome of ongoing energy-pricing negotiations.

 The mining industry in Paraguay has, to date, been relatively underdeveloped but the recent discovery of one of the world's three largest deposits of ilmenite (a titanium ore) has the potential to greatly expand mining in the country.